lukemcdowell/lukemcdowell.github.io/infra/README.md

 * `npx cdk deploy` * deploy this stack to your default AWS account/region
 * `npx cdk diff`    compare deployed stack with current state
 * `npx cdk synth`   emits the synthesized CloudFormation template
+* `npx cdk destroy` destroy this stack from your default AWS account/region

 ## Creating a Lambda function and API Gateway and Deploying